Your shopping cart is currently empty.

 Fertilizing poplar

-To keep the moisture in the soil, it is advisable to mulch around the tree.
+To retain moisture in the soil, it is advisable to mulch around the tree.
 Fertilize Organic fertilizer such as compost or horn shavings is well suited.
 The best time to do this is in spring, when the poplar awakens from its winter dormancy and the next growth period begins.

 Watering poplar